George Pantziarka was born on 28th July 1993.

 After weeks of radiotherapy, an operation and more chemotherapy, traces of microscopic disease remained and George was given a 5% chance of survival.
 He did survive however and, despite a few scares along the way, regular hospital appointments and a slight disfigurement to his face, he led a reasonably normal, happy childhood and became big cousin George – the centre of attention for his many cousins.
 The family moved house and made a new beginning and when he was five years old, George acquired a baby brother, Louis.
 The two boys grew up sharing a room together and were either fighting tooth and nail or completely in cahoots.

 All was well for many years and cancer seemed a thing of the past when, at the age of fourteen, George suddenly developed a small lump behind his right ear – almost certainly the result of the radiotherapy he had received as a small child.
 The lump – a basal cell carcinoma – was successfully excised and George and everyone was much relieved.
 A few days later however, he began to experience a tingling sensation in his chin, which grew increasingly worse over a fraught summer, with George being referred backwards and forwards between dentists at St George’s Hospital and oncologists at the Royal Marsden.
 He was assured it was not a dental problem, nor a cancer problem.
 Then, at the end of the summer, as he was experiencing increasing pressure on his lower back teeth, he visited his local dentist, who referred him immediately to St George’s.
 X rays had showed something pushing a wisdom tooth prematurely out of the George’s gum.
 A further scan revealed a tumour in the jaw.
-George was finally diagnosed with osteosarcoma of the jawbone.
+George was finally diagnosed with osteosarcoma of the jawbone, his third cancer by the age of 15.

 There followed a whirlwind time of scans, X rays, cardiograms, kidney function tests, traipsing long hospital corridors with mum and dad in tow, up and down lifts from one department to another – and the endless waiting that others reading this will know only too well.
 George, a typical teenager, went straight on to the internet and discovered he had a 40% chance of surviving 5 years.
 His parents told him the story of when he was a little boy and was sent home to die.
 He had survived against all odds.
 They would battle this one too.